-Why are the leaves of my Spanish lavender turning yellow?
+Why are the leaves of my Spanish lavender (Lavandula stoechas) turning yellow?

 Lavandula stoechas, called both Spanish lavender and French lavender, is an evergreen shrub native to Mediterranean countries.
 This association with hot, dry, rocky, living conditions tells you something about the problems that these plants can have.
 Lavandula stoechas is more fragile than common lavender and frequently short lived if it is not given just the right growing conditions.

 The keys to success with Spanish lavender are a warm, sunny location with plenty of air circulation and soil that is gritty and drains well.
 They need little feeding.
 The plants require regular watering but must not be allowed to stay soggy or stand in water.
 Over-watering, water retention in the soil and high humidity can all lead to fungal growth and root rot.